 Purchase the Home EV Charger

 In the case your EV doesn't come with a Level 2 charger, no matter what, we always recommend looking for a charger that has a UL listing.
-This third-party safety certification ensures consumer safety to the highest level.
+This third-party safety certification ensures consumer safety at the highest level.
 While it may be tempting to purchase one of the many cheap chargers found on Amazon, many of these devices haven't been thoroughly tested and could render defective after a short time.
 Buyer beware.

 It is also important to do a little research to ensure you buy a charger that fits your needs.
 Some chargers have a lot of bells and whistles, but depending on your needs, you may not want the most sophisticated charger.

-In addition to safety, it is recommended to select a 240 volt (V) capable EV home charger.
+In addition to safety, it is recommended to select a 240-volt (V) capable EV home charger.
 This type of charger, commonly known as a Level 2 charger, can provide around 25 miles of range per hour of charging.